kaleidawave/ezno/checker/specification/staging.md

 #### And on properties

 > Note that it keeps it as a `and`.
-It does not union the properties
+It does not join the properties into a single typ

 ```ts
 declare type U = { a: 2 } & { b: 3 }